filinvadim/go-codestyle/README.md

 ## Formatting

-All Go code in the Bequant projects must be formatted with gofmt before pushing to repository.
+All Go code in the projects must be formatted with gofmt before pushing to repository.

 ## Naming
 ### Variables